 It’s also a great opportunity to help make a difference this holiday season, by partnering with a local nonprofit and doing some fundraising for a cause that’s important to you as a business owner.
-Take for example, Serenitee Restaurant Group.
-They partnered with The Open Door last November and donated 10% from the weekend’s brunch sales to this local food pantry.

 You can also use your event as a way of collecting valuable email contacts before the holiday season by using online event registration.

 7. Remember what works during the other seasons

 It’s important to remember that not everything changes during the holiday season.
 The best practices and strategies you use in your email marketing and social media throughout the year will not only still be effective in November and December, but they will help you engage your customers in September and October and get them ready for the holiday push.

 Using rich media, like photos and videos for example, is a great way to start building that excitement.
 Think about the types of things we’ve already talked about: providing exclusive content, being a resource, not being too promotional—photos are a great way to accomplish all of these things.
 Post pictures from past holidays or give a sneak peak at new products, and then ask your fans to comment, like, or share.

 If you haven’t used videos in the past, or even if you have, think about shooting a short video every couple of weeks or once a month leading into the holiday season.
 Something as simple as a video on your smartphone can give you the chance to tell your fans what you’re working on for the fall and what you have coming up for the holidays.